cousinwil/Spokesy/README.md

 #Spokesy

 ##What is it?
 Spokesy is a simple RoR app for making a one page Bicycle Club/Velo Club website.
 It uses the Twitter API and Strava API to pull in tweets and rides.
 The site displays these along your club info, events, and more.
+Spokesy requires no real coding to roll-out a site, but it also serves as a great starting point for someone wanting to make a larger application.

 ##Set Up & Deployment [TO BE EDITED]